-- 12. (1) The President appoints the Chief of the South African National Defence Force. - (2) The Chief of the Defence Force serves in that capacity for the period and subject to the terms and conditions of service otherwise applicable to heads of department under the laws governing the public service and must receive the salary, benefits and privileges to which such heads of departments are entitled. - (3) The Chief of the Defence Force must be a citizen and must be a member of the Regular Force. - (4) The Chief of the Defence Force who immediately before the commencement of this Act served as the Chief of the Defence Force- - (a) must be regarded as having being appointed in terms of subsection (1); and 15 - (b) continues to serve in that capacity under the terms and conditions of service of his or her existing appointment for the remainder of the period of service in terms of such appointment.
+13. (1) The President appoints the Chief of the South African National Defence Force.

+(2) The Chief of the Defence Force serves in that capacity for the period and subject to the terms and conditions of service otherwise applicable to heads of department under the laws governing the public service and must receive the salary, benefits and privileges to which such heads of department are entitled.

+(3) The Chief of the Defence Force must be a citizen and must be a member of the 25 Regular Force.

+(4) The Chief of the Defence Force who immediately before the commencement of this Act served as the Chief of the Defence Force-

+- (a) must be regarded as having been appointed in terms of subsection (1); and - (b) continues to serve in that capacity under the terms and conditions of service of 30 his or her existing appointment for the remainder of the period of service in terms of such appointment.